keinsell/keinsell/www/src/content/blog/mad-developer-yelling-at-industry.md

 I've observed people debating about microservices, serverless technology, what's beneficial, and what's scalable - but do they truly understand these terms, or do they even need scalability?
 If used incorrectly, these terms can lead to substantial financial losses simply because someone used a term they didn't understand.
 Back in 2017, when I attended software interviews and heard claims like "we are on microservices," I began to ask questions.
 "What's your team structure?"
 "3 teams of 5 people each."
 "How many users do you have?"
 "30,000."
 "How many requests per second on a weekly basis?"
 At this point, it often became clear that no one had checked such statistics.
 I highly doubt that 30,000 users necessitate a microservice architecture from, let's say, 10 or more servers; it seems quite unrealistic, and if not, then it's not a data-driven decision.
 Given the hype around microservices in 2017, I can understand how some companies might make such decisions.
 But who would listen to an intern without work experience at the time?
 The same skepticism applies to most technologies, including blockchain, serverless computing, AI, and so on.

 That's the case with overcomplicating software based on flawed data, and there's also another group of people - those who tend to oversimplify software.
 They assume that software working today in a controlled environment will continue to work in the future regardless of environmental changes.
-Such programmers can be identified by a common statement they make: "it works."
+Such programmers can be identified by a common statement they make: "it works don't touch."
 Yes...
-"It works," but what if it breaks?
+"It works" but what if it breaks?
 An example of code written by such a developer would be:

 ```typescript
 // Decorated for DI by external library